World Zionist Organization: Chairmen

 In 2009, Natan Sharansky was elected head of the Jewish Agency and Avraham Duvdevani was elected Chairman of the WZO at the 36th Zionist Congress on 15 June 2010.

 World Zionist Congress

-The World Zionist Congress established by Theodor Herzl, is the supreme organ of the World Zionist Organization and its legislative authority.
+The World Zionist Congress, established by Theodor Herzl, is the supreme organ of the World Zionist Organization and its legislative authority.
 It elects the officers and decides on the policies of the WZO and the Jewish Agency.
 The first World Zionist Congress was held in Basel, Switzerland in 1897.

+Funding

+Almost all (98%) of the WZO's funding comes from the Jewish National Fund which owns 13% of land in Israel and receives when the Israel Land Authority rents out or sells property for residential or commercial use.
+In 2025, the WZO's budget was projected to grow from $60 million to $100 million within a few years.

 Jerusalem Program

 The platform of the WZO is the Jerusalem Program.
-The Zionist Council, meeting in Jerusalem in June 2004, adopted this text as the latest version.
+The Zionist Council, meeting in Jerusalem in June 2004, adopted this text.

 "Zionism, the national liberation movement of the Jewish people, brought about the establishment of the State of Israel, and views a Jewish, Zionist, democratic and secure State of Israel to be the expression of the common responsibility of the Jewish people for its continuity and future.